envoyproxy/data-plane-api/docs/root/intro/comparison.rst

 * HTTP/2 support.
 * Pluggable architecture.
-* Multi-threaded architecture.
-It is substantially easier to operate and configure circuit breaking settings when a single process is deployed per machine versus potentially multiple processes.
 * Integration with a remote service discovery service.
 * Integration with a remote global rate limiting service.
-* Ability to hot restart.
 * Substantially more detailed statistics.

 `AWS ELB <https://aws.amazon.com/elasticloadbalancing/>`_